 Source: Employee Benefits Security Administration: Private Pension Plan Bulletin Historical Tables and Graphs 1975-2020, October 2022.
+This data is the most recent data available.

 In 1991, there were roughly 26 million active DB participants, versus 36 million active DC participants.
 By the end of 2020, active DB membership had declined to 12 million, compared to 85 million DC participants.
-Furthermore, as of March 2022, only 15% of private sector workers had access to a DB plan.1 Digging deeper, only 23% of workers who participate in a DB plan are in a plan that provides accruals to all members,2 meaning there are millions of workers with a frozen DB benefit.
+Furthermore, as of March 2023, only 15% of private sector workers had access to a DB plan.1 Digging deeper, only 46% of workers who participate in a DB plan are in a plan that provides accruals to all members,2 meaning there are millions of workers with a frozen DB benefit.